-In response to the Coronavirus (COVID-19) situation across the globe, we have decided to postpone all of our private tours to Morocco, Algeria and Tunisia until August 1, 2020.
+In response to the Coronavirus (COVID-19) situation across the globe, we have decided to postpone all of our private tours to Morocco, Algeria and Tunisia until end of 2020.
 We will adjust the date according to updated travel advisories.

 Morocco, Algeria and Tunisia have closed their land borders and suspended all international flights until further notice.
 Each of these countries are imposing a general lockdown and self-quarantine guidelines in an attempt to counter the spread of the virus.
 Tunisia in particular has been featured on international headlines for their creative use of police robots for lockdown patrol and local initiatives to keep the country safe.

 It is unpredictable at this moment how the virus will spread and any other impact it may have on our customers’ travel plans.
 Mosaic North Africa, along with other travel agencies have been impacted by the Coronavirus situation.
 Our highest priority is to help ensure the health and safety of our customers, staff, tour guides and drivers.
 Here’s what you can expect from us: